tc39/proposal-slice-notation/README.md

 // → ['b', 'c']
 ```

-The slice notation extends the slice operations by accepting an
+The slice expression extends the slice operations by accepting an
 optional step argument.
 The step argument is set to 1 if not
 provided.